turistu/odds-n-ends/firefox/pastejack.md

 and pasting in another firefox tab with a different context, origin, etc;
 and all the other situations where you don't appreciate having random javascript you don't even know about messing with your copy & paste.

+### About the timeout

+Repeating the script faster than each half second or couple of seconds would be counterproductive, as it would cause the load to increase, the carets and screen to flicker and the user to immediately notice that she cannot select anything (as most X11 programs --but firefox-- remove the text highlighting when they lose the primary selection ownership).
+Yet should the attacker have some special reason to bypass the `setInterval()` ~1s or so "throttling" when the tab is in background, she can do it with a `data:` iframe that
+[reloads itself via meta-refresh][meta-refresh].
+This assumes that the victim hasn't turned `accessibility.blockautorefresh` on in `about:config`.

+[meta-refresh]: iframe-meta-refresh.html